Apply to divert a public right of way

 Applications

-It is usually the landowner of the public right(s) of way in question who applies for a diversion.
-But, agents or tenants may apply on behalf of the landowner.
+It is usually the landowner of the public right(s) of way in question or developer who applies for a diversion.
+But, agents or tenants may apply on behalf of the landowner or developer.
+Written consent must be obtained from all owners of land crossed by the alternative route (who can be reasonably identified) and submitted with the application.

-Costs vary across authorities.
 Orders that we process are charged at an hourly rate.
-As a guide, they can cost around £1500 to £2000.
+As a guide, including newspaper advert costs, a simple diversion with no opposition can cost around £1,500 to £2,000.

 Policy

-Our Diversion Order Policy was adopted in 2008.
-It relates to diversions done under the Highways Act 1980.
-The policy sets out the criteria that must be met by applicants and situations where costs may be defrayed.
+Our latest Public Path Order Policy was adopted in 2023.
+It relates to orders done under the Highways Act 1980 and the Town and Country Planning Act 1990.
+The policy sets out the criteria that must be met by applicants, and situations where costs may be defrayed.
+Please read through this document and the guidance notes before submitting an application to ensure that all tests have been met and that you are aware of the process.

 Back to top